Chicago Travel Costs: The Honest Budget Guide

 Taxi / Uber average costs

-Surge pricing during Friday and Saturday evenings can add 30–50% to these costs.
+Surge pricing during Friday and Saturday evenings can make these trips noticeably more expensive.
 The L train is almost always the better option for downtown travel.

 Divvy bike share